 Despite the usual ‘teething problems’ and it only being the first season, a number of great achievements were chalked-up by the B6 GT3 in 2009: 4 victories, 9 pole positions and 625 race leading kilometres.

 2010 - Works support for customer teams

-2010, the ALPINA works team itself is no longer on the starting grid, but concentrates on the support of customer teams.
-Alongside the existing French customer team “Sport Garage”, the new “s-bergracing" customer team from Austria is also represented on the international race tracks in 2010.
+2010, the ALPINA works team itself was no longer on the starting grid, but concentrated on the support of customer teams.
+Alongside the existing French customer team “Sport Garage”, the new “s-bergracing“ customer team from Austria was also represented on the international race tracks in 2010.
 With the ALPINA, the team from Altenmarkt enriched the FIA GT3 European Championship as well as the ADAC GT Masters.
 The Austrian team was on the podium several times during the Masters and claimed victory in both races during the race weekend at the Nürburgring.
 Based on the experiences gained, the BMW ALPINA B6 GT3 was further improved by the engineers at Buchloe after the season’s end, and intensive work was carried out on the motor, gears, chassis and aerodynamics.

 2012 - ALPINA works team returns